C. Hain, MD

 Page last modified:

 The caloric test is a part of the ENG.
 It is an attempt to discover the degree to which the vestibular system is responsive and also how symmetric the responses are, between left and right ears.
 It is a test of the lateral semicircular canals alone -- it does not assess vertical canal function or otolithic function.
 While not as good as we would like, the caloric test is the best that we have to deduce the function of each ear independently of the other.
 The rotatory chair is a better test to discover the function of the both inner ears together.
+Additional material on the caloric tests, possibly somewhat redundant, is also found here.

 The caloric response was first described in by Robert Barany in 1906.
 His findings were immediately considered pivotal and Barany received the Nobel Prize.
+The key observation that led to his Nobel prize was made while he was irrigating out ear wax, after a patient complained that the water was the wrong temperature.
+He noticed that the eyes went different directions for warm and cold water irrigation.

 Most caloric tests nowadays are done using a computerized system as shown below.
 The computer analyzes the caloric data, computing peak slow-phase velocity over time.